dexgs/transpo/README.md

 * Better error messages for the client

 ## Installation:
-1) Make sure you have zip and cargo installed.
+1) Make sure you have cargo installed.
 2) Clone this repository, adjust the settings in `src/config.rs` to your liking, navigate to the directory and build it with `cargo build --release` and run it with `cargo run --release`

 Example Nginx config for transpo running on port 8080: